Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 - The first version is a free-to-use spelling, grammar, and punctuation checker.

 - The second is a paid service called Grammarly Premium.

-While both of these tiers fall under the Grammarly umbrella, they differ greatly in terms of service quality.
+While all of these tiers fall under the Grammarly umbrella, they differ greatly in terms of service quality.

-Grammarly Premium plan comes packed to the gills with special features specifically designed to perfect a writer’s work and sharpen their skills.
+Grammarly Premium and Business plans come packed to the gills with special features specifically designed to perfect a writer’s work and sharpen their skills.
 The Premium service is far more customizable and pays special attention to the writer’s overall knowledge.

 But will you get your money’s worth?
 Let’s find out…

 Disclosure: Our site is reader-supported.
 We might earn a small commission if you purchase something through our site.
 Learn more

 Yes, the price of Grammarly is well worth it.
 Upgrading to the Premium version will unlock a slew of new features, like one of the best plagiarism detectors we’ve tested.
 If you’re going to pay for a grammar or plagiarism checker, Grammarly is the best option on the market.
 You can also save 20% with our exclusive link.

 - 150k+ word limit